Yo Soy (Yolandita Monge album)

-Yo Soy is the fifth (5th) studio album by Puerto Rican singer Yolandita Monge.
-Monge returned from México to record this album in Puerto Rico under the label AudioVox Records.
+Yo Soy (I Am) is the fifth (5th) studio album by Puerto Rican singer Yolandita Monge.
+Monge returned from Mexico to record this album in Puerto Rico under the label AudioVox Records.
 With this release the singer started exploring adult themed songs.
 It was released in 1973 and contains the radio hits Amor Mío and Estoy Celosa.

 The album was first re-issued in 1987 and then in 90’s by the label Disco Hit in cassette format.
 It is currently out of print in all media layouts.